n4demo/learn-to-run-apps-on-AKS/README.md

 Developers, Solution Architects

 # Learn to run apps on Kubernetes - Page1
-The purpose of this training course is to remove the magic associated with deploying containerised applications to a MS AKS cluster.
+The purpose of this training course is to remove the magic associated with deploying a single containerised application to any Kubernetes cluster.

 ## Prerequisites

-1. Request access rights to an AKS cluster from your trainer
+1. Request access rights to your Kubernetes cluster from your trainer
-2. In a browser go to https://portal.azure.com
+2. For AKS, in a browser go to https://portal.azure.com
-3. Find subscriptions and select the *Visual Studio Enterprise Subscription MPN*, or Azure sbscription that has the AKS cluster already provisioned
+3. Find Azure Subscriptions and select the *Visual Studio Enterprise Subscription MPN*, or the Azure Subscription that has an AKS training cluster already provisioned.
-4. From the top serch bar, search under AKS to find your cluster  (aks-demo)
+4. From the top search bar, search under AKS to find your cluster (aks-demo).
-5. Select your cluster.
+5. Select your AKS cluster.

-6. From the Azure Portal activate the Azure Command Line Interface (AZ CLI) from the >_ icon at the top right.
+6. From the Azure Portal, activate the Azure Command Line Interface (AZ CLI) by clicking on the  **>_** icon at the top right.

-7. If you have no storage - click create storage and wait for it to complete and shows you a terminal prompt
+7. If you have no storage provisioned - click **Create Storage** and wait for it to complete and displaying a terminal prompt

 ## From now on all commands will be executed from the AZ CLI:

-7. Check the version of the AZ command
+7. Check the version of the AZ command:

 *az version*

-8. Check the version of the kubectl command
+8. Check the version of the kubectl.exe command (pronounced - cube-control):

 *kubectl version*

 ## Does it tell you whether you are logged into the server?

-9. Download credentials that give you access to the AKS Cluster
+9. Download credentials that give you access to the AKS Cluster:

 *az aks get-credentials --name aks-demo --resource-group aks-rg*

 ## Where were the downloaded credential stored?

-8. Check again the version of the kubectl command
+8. Check again the version of the kubectl command:

 *kubectl version*

 ### test that the downloaded credentials work ok by entering each command below

-10. test that there are worker nodes (servers) that can host your containers
+10. test that there are worker nodes (servers) that can host your containers:

 *kubectl get nodes*

-11. count how many  kubernetes PODS there are (a container runs inside a pod)
+11. count how many  kubernetes PODS there are (a container runs inside a pod):

 *kubectl get pods*

-12. count how many Kubernetes DEPLOYMENTS there are (pods are configured and managed by deployments)
+12. count how many Kubernetes DEPLOYMENTS there are (pods are configured and managed by deployments):

 *kubectl get deploy*

-13. count how many Kubernetes SERVICES are (pods usually receive requests from Services)
+13. count how many Kubernetes SERVICES are (pods usually receive requests from Services):

 *kubectl get svc*

-14. see everything
+14. see all Kubernetes objects in the current namespace (default):

 *kubectl get all -o wide*

-## congratulations - you now have access to AKS and are ready to start deploying a container
+## Congratulations - you now have access to an AKS cluster and are ready to start deploying a simple web app called NGINX from a DOCKER image held in DockerHub https://hub.docker.com/_/nginx

 15. Open README-step2 in VS Code